-The Master Cardiovascular Research is a two-year international program of 120 ECTS and tuition is completely in English.
-It offers students a challenging program with a high degree of freedom to choose among several specialized Master courses and a number of outstanding research groups for research projects.
-Prof. dr. Christa Boer is the program director and dr. Miriam van Strien is the program coordinator.
+The Master Cardiovascular Research is a two-year international program of 120 ECTS.
+It offers students a challenging compulsory program and a choice of specialized Master’s courses, which prepares them for their research internships at labs at the Amsterdam UMC and at renowned institutes abroad.
+Dr. Warner (Dop) Simonides is the program director and dr. Miriam van Strien is the program coordinator.

 For more information, visit our website.

-Interview - Prof. dr. Christa Boer, program director Master Cardiovascular Research
+Interview - dr. Dop Simonides, program director Master Cardiovascular Research

 Interview - Dr. Miriam E. van Strien, program coordinator Master Cardiovascular Research & Master Oncology

-In May 2017, I started as program coordinator of the master Cardiovascular Research and the master Oncology.
-A career switch for me since I was working as a scientist for quite some years.
+In May 2017, I started as program coordinator of the master Cardiovascular Research and the master Oncology at VUmc School of Medical Sciences.
 After graduating from the master Oncology at VUmc, I started my PhD at the VUmc, department of Anatomy and Neurosciences.
 After finishing my PhD in 2010, I worked as a postdoc at the Netherlands Institute for Neuroscience in Amsterdam and the Brain Center Rudolf Magnus in Utrecht.
 Besides doing research in the lab, I was supervising bachelor-, master- and PhD students and more and more involved in teaching.
 Since I like to coordinate, improve the quality of education and work with students and scientists, my present job as coordinator of 2 master programs at the VUmc School of Medical Sciences is really something for me.

-What I certainly like about the master Cardiovascular Research is that it is a small scale international master.
+What I certainly like about the master Cardiovascular Research is that it is a small scale international master program.
 The level of education is high and the students that are currently enrolled in the program are very motivated.
 I think that this master program is a good preparation for the future career of our students.
-At the beginning of this year, the midterm review of our master program was very positive.
-In addition, the master Cardiovascular Research reached the 3rd place of all biomedical masters in the Netherlands in the Dutch Student Survey.
-Already great results but there is always room for improvement.
+Last year, the midterm review of our master program was very positive.
+In addition, the master Cardiovascular Research reached the 1st place of all biomedical masters in the Netherlands in the Dutch Student Survey 2018.